 - Refrigerate: Slice or dice roasted turkey so it cools more rapidly.
 Refrigerate promptly in a covered container for up to 4 days.

 - Freeze: Place sliced/diced turkey in freezer containers or bags.
 It will keep for 4 to 6 months.
 Thin slices of turkey will thaw more quickly than thicker slices.
 Always thaw turkey in the refrigerator.

 - Reheat: The microwave isn’t the best option for reheating roasted turkey.
 It tends to make it dry or tough.
 It’s best to reheat turkey over low heat, adding a splash of broth or gravy to moisten it.
 For larger amounts, put the turkey in a casserole dish, pour broth over it, cover the dish and heat at 300°F until it’s warmed through.

 - 1 whole (7 to 7 ½ pounds) bone-in, skin-on turkey breast, thawed if frozen (see note)

 - 3 cloves garlic, minced

 - 1 tablespoon chopped fresh thyme leaves

-- ¼ cup chopped parsley
+- ¼ cup chopped fresh parsley

-- 2 teaspoons salt
+- 2 teaspoons kosher salt